-Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as interest rates, foreign exchange rates and equity prices.
-The maximum risk resulting from financial instruments equals their fair value.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters while optimizing the return.

-Interest rate risk
+Market risk is the risk that the fair value or future cash flows Regulatory risks relate to the risk of direct or indirect losses of financial instruments will fluctuate due to changes in (including fines from regulatory authorities) arising from nonmarket variables such as interest rates, foreign exchange rates compliance with relevant regulations and guidance.
+Risks are and equity prices.
+The maximum risk resulting from financial mainly managed by the Company through the Compliance and Anti-Money Laundering and Terrorist Financing function, which instruments equals their fair value.
+The objective of market risk management is to manage and control market risk exposures is an independent body that has been entrusted with the tasks within acceptable parameters while optimizing the return. of reviewing the organizational risks faced by the Company and taking the necessary steps to manage and mitigate those risks Interest rate risk through compliance programs.